 Are Leopold Maneuvers Accurate?

 After all 4 maneuvers are done, your doctor will have a fairly accurate picture of your baby’s position.
 With that said, it takes a lot of practice to get good at this technique.
-It’s also difficult to do on a mom who is overweight or has lots of amniotic fluid.
+It’s also difficult to do on a mom who has a higher body weight or has lots of amniotic fluid.
 So, unfortunately it’s not 100% accurate.

 How to Tell If Baby Is Head Down #2: Location of Heartbeat